David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 - Direct measurement or field data on the same element or parameter
 - First-principles physical derivation from established component dimensions or mechanics
 - Peer-reviewed research
+- A **doctoral thesis** — examined by independent external examiners, at least one from outside the country
+- A **book confirmed to have been formally peer-reviewed** — the publisher states a peer-review process, or it belongs to a recognised peer-reviewed monograph series.
+A book whose review status you cannot confirm is **Grade B**, not Grade A
 - A **statutory duty** bearing on how the thing gets built — a WHS Regulation, the duty provisions of a Work Health and Safety Code of Practice, the Design and Building Practitioners Act

+> **What every Grade A source has in common — and why it can stand alone.** Each has already cleared *verifiable independent scrutiny* before it reached you: peer review, external doctoral examination, a reproducible first-principles derivation anyone can rerun, or a duty that simply binds.
+That is the entire reason a single on-point Grade A source reaches `established` on its own (Step 4), where a Grade B source — authoritative, but never put through that gauntlet — still needs a second independent leg.
+When you promote a book to Grade A you are asserting that scrutiny happened *and can be pointed to*.
+If you cannot point to it, it is Grade B.

 > **Design codes are deliberately not part of the evidence base — do not add them.**
 >